Durgin-Park: 1945–2019

 In 1945, the restaurant was sold to James Hallett, who ran the operation until 1977, enhancing the restaurant's national reputation.
 The BLC's account notes that the restaurant's real estate was owned by Chandler heirs until 1960.

 The restaurant was purchased by the Kelley family in 1972, and sold by them to Ark Restaurants in January 2007.

 For a time, Durgin-Park had an additional location at Copley Place in Boston.
 The original Durgin-Park, as well as the one in Copley Place, was included in an "old Boston" dining review by Alexander Theroux of The New York Times in 1985.

 In late summer 2010, Durgin-Park opened a beer garden in their basement bar, "The Hideout".

 In December 2017, an episode of the Travel Channel's Man v.
 Food—season 6 episode 2—hosted by Casey Webb, included a segment at Durgin-Park.

-In early January 2019, the CEO of Ark Restaurants announced that Durgin-Park would close on January 12 due to the restaurant needing to be more profitable.
+On January 3, 2019, the CEO of Ark Restaurants announced that Durgin-Park would close on January 12 due to the restaurant needing to be more profitable.
 The restaurant did permanently close on that date.
 In February 2019, an internet auction was initiated to sell over 200 items from the restaurant.

 Logan Airport location

 In January 2013, it was announced that Ark Restaurants had licensed a sub-location at Logan International Airport at which Durgin-Park would be offering soups and sandwiches; located in Terminal E, it opened in March 2013.
-The airport restaurant survived the closure of the Faneuil Hall location, but was no longer listed on the Massport website as of 2022.
+The airport restaurant survived the closure of the Faneuil Hall location, but was no longer listed on the Massport website as of June 2022.